matze-dd/Tex2txt/README.md

 Therefore, a translator to UTF-8 has to be placed in front of a Python filter for line or column numbers.
 This is shown in Bash function LTfilter() in file [checks.sh](checks.sh).
-A similar approach is taken in Python script [shell2.py](shell2.py).
+A similar approach is taken in example Python script [shell2.py](shell2.py) from section

-With option --json, LanguageTool always delivers UTF-8 output.
-This is used in example Python script [shell2-html.py](shell2-html.py) from section
 [Application as Python module](#application-as-python-module).

+With option --json, LanguageTool always delivers UTF-8 encoded text.
+JSON output is used in application script [shell2-html.py](shell2-html.py).

 [Back to top](#tex2txt-a-flexible-latex-filter-with-tracking-of-line-numbers-or-character-positions)